Mirwais-Farahi/mirwais-farahi/README.md

 <h1 align="center">Hi 👋, I'm Mirwais Farahi</h1>
 <h3 align="center">Data Scientist | Machine Learning and Predictive Analytics | Data Analyst | Applied Statistics | Software Engineer | In love with pair-programming, Python and Remote Work</h3>

+I am a Data Analyst and Software Engineer with a background in implementing data-driven solutions and enterprise software across multiple sectors.
+Currently, I serve as the Head of Data Quality & Analysis Unit at Adroit Associates, focusing on the application of artificial intelligence and machine learning in agricultural data analysis.
+My role involves extensive data cleaning, processing, and deploying AI models to enhance decision-making processes using Python and STATA.

+Previously, I worked at Tetra Tech - USAID, as a System Analyst, I enhanced my expertise in software requirement collection and system testing, contributing to the development of a critical enterprise solution for the Afghanistan Civil Aviation Authority.
+My tenure at the Ministry of Communication and IT, Afghanistan, allowed me to lead a team of developers in creating impactful business solutions for government operations, significantly honing my leadership skills.
+As an academic at Rana University, I led the computer science faculty’s research community, taught a wide array of technical subjects, and organized educational seminars, underscoring my commitment to academic excellence and student mentorship.

+In addition to my technical and leadership roles, I am actively involved in social initiatives as a Board Member of the Naween Green Nagin Social Organization, focusing on women's empowerment through education and technology in Afghanistan.

 - 🔭 I’m currently working on **Snapshot Deep Learning Ensemble-Based Leukemia Cancer Detection**

 - 🌱 I’m currently learning **Advanced Google Data Analytics Certification, Intermediate Python Certification, Google TensorFlow Certification**